wiesu/wiesu/README.md

 🏫I'm a STEM student at Bulihan Integrated National High School

-🤗Fun fact: I have a strong foundation in mathematics
+🤗Fun fact: I have a strong foundation in Mathematics
 ```
 ---